dmachard/extensiveautomation-server/CONTRIBUTING.md

  - one feature per pull request

 Best practices to contribute on the documentations
- - please to contact me on this case
+ - contact me on this case